As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 No, you do not need to.
 Read above to see the 8 different kinds of breads you can make with the dough.

 Depending on the brand of husk you use, some buns turn purple.
 They have the same texture and same taste and are perfectly fine to eat.
-I've personally have never experience purple buns with whatever brand I have used though.
+I've personally have never experienced purple buns with the brands I have used though.

 Substitute almond flour for sunflower seed flour in the same amount.